 • I believe in you.

 Encourage your children to practice saying these silently and repeatedly, and let them know how much you believe in each of these beliefs.

 3. Get practical.

-Use real life examples; explain how we are eager to shoot the foul shot at the end of the game…if we believe we can make it.
+Use real-life examples; explain how we are eager to shoot the foul shot at the end of the game…if we believe we can make it.
 Talk about how we are willing to try new things when we believe we will do okay.
-Explain how much easier it is to take the test when you have strong belief that you will do your best…and that is enough.
+Explain how much easier it is to take the test when you have a strong belief that you will do your best…and that is enough.
 Give personal examples of your own persistence, once you were certain you could do it.